Revisiting Woodstock 99 via the ‘Peace, Love, and Rage’ Documentary

 Share This:

-Woodstock 99: Peace, Love, and Rage, the story of the three-day music festival promoted to echo unity and counterculture idealism of the original 1969 concert but instead devolved into riots, looting and sexual assaults, will be the first film in HBO’s Music Box series.
-The film, directed by Garret Price (Love, Antosha) and executive produced by Bill Simmons, debuts Friday, July 23, 2021 at 9 p.m. on HBO and HBO Max.
+Woodstock 99: Peace, Love, and Rage, the story of the three-day music festival promoted to echo unity and counterculture idealism of the original 1969 concert but instead devolved into riots, looting and sexual assaults, was the first film in HBO’s Music Box series.
+The film, directed by Garret Price (Love, Antosha) and executive produced by Bill Simmons, debuted in 2021.
+It’s available to stream on Max.
 Watch the engaging trailer below.

 “This wasn’t Woodstock ’69,” says one grim observer.
 The outcome earned the event the infamous distinction of “the day the nineties died.”
-From the July 7 announcement: Woodstock 99: Peace, Love, and Rage focuses a spotlight on American youth at the end of the millennium, in the shadow of Columbine and the looming hysteria of Y2K, pinpointing a moment in time when the angst of a generation galvanized into a seismic, cultural shift.
+From the 2021 announcement of the documentary: Woodstock 99: Peace, Love, and Rage focuses a spotlight on American youth at the end of the millennium, in the shadow of Columbine and the looming hysteria of Y2K, pinpointing a moment in time when the angst of a generation galvanized into a seismic, cultural shift.
 Set to a soundtrack of the era’s most aggressive rock bands, the film also reappraises the 1960s mythos, revealing hard truths about the dangers of rose-tinted nostalgia in the age of commercialism and bottom-line profits.

 “This was not your parents’ Woodstock,” says one of those interviewed for the film.

-Woodstock 99: Peace, Love, and Rage unfolds over three blazing hot days and nights of nonstop performances and heaving mosh pits in July 1999, and examines how the festival eventually collapsed under the weight of its own misguided ambition.
+Woodstock 99: Peace, Love, and Rage unfolds over three blazing hot days and nights of nonstop performances and heaving mosh pits in July 1999, and examines how the festival, held in Rome, NY, eventually collapsed under the weight of its own misguided ambition.
 The musical lineup reflected acts that dominated MTV and radio airwaves at the time and leaned heavily towards artists catering to a young, male demographic.

 Intense heat, lack of adequate sanitation and access to free drinking water agitated a crowd already at a breaking point.
 Shortcuts and cost-cutting measures had diminished security, allowing the anger and frustration of the mob to explode into unchecked rioting and destruction.
 As much as Woodstock ’69 became known as a celebration of peace and inclusion, Woodstock ’99 became a flashpoint for burgeoning white toxic masculinity.